China fines former NBA star Lin over quarantine comments - NewsBreak

 China fines former NBA star Lin over quarantine comments

-BEIJING — (AP) — Former NBA star Jeremy Lin, who plays for a Chinese team, was fined 10,000 yuan ($1,400) for criticizing quarantine facilities, China’s professional league and a news report said Friday, as the government tries to stop protests against anti-virus controls that are among the world's most stringent.
+Former NBA star Jeremy Lin, who plays for a Chinese team, was fined 10,000 yuan ($1,400) for criticizing quarantine facilities, China ’s professional league and a news report said Friday, as the government tries to stop protests against anti-virus controls that are among the world's most stringent.

 Also Friday, more cities eased restrictions, allowing shopping malls, supermarkets and other businesses to reopen following protests last weekend in Shanghai and other areas in which some crowds called for President Xi Jinping to resign.
 Urumqi in the northwest, site of a deadly fire that triggered the protests, announced supermarkets and other businesses were reopening.